dwaltsch/dwaltsch/README.md

 ### Hi there 👋

-- 🚀 I’m currently working on fun Rust and Python Projects
+- 🚀 Working on Rust and Python Projects
 - 🌱 I’m learning Hardware Development and Embedded System Design
-- 💡  I’m building Lamps @SmortTech
+- 💡  Spend my time building Lamps @SmortTech

 You can find me here: